The Data Science Workshop on Computational Social Science

 3:00-3:30

-Robots for Autism
+Robots for Autism Brian Scassellati Yale University Abstract

 In the last decade, there has been a slowly growing interaction between robotics researchers and clinicians to look at the viability of using robots as a tool for enhancing therapeutic and diagnostic options forindividuals with autism spectrum disorder.
 While much of the early work in using robots for autism therapy lacked clinical rigor, new research is beginning to demonstrate that robots improve engagement and elicit novel social behaviors from people (particularly children and teenagers) with autism.
 However, why robots in particular show this capability, when similar interactions with other technology or with adults or peers fails to show this response, remains unknown.
 This talk will present some of the most recent evidence showing robots eliciting social behavior from individuals with autism and discuss some of the mechanisms by which these effects may be generated.
 As a diagnostic tool, robots offer a social press that is repeatable and controllable to allow for standardization of interactive stimuli across individuals and across time.
 Because robots can provide consistent, reliable actions, clinicians can ensure that identical stimuli are presented at each diagnostic session.
 Furthermore, the component systems in socially aware robots may offer non-interactive methods for tracking human-human social behaviors.
 The perceptual systems of these robots are designed to measure and quantify social behavior—that is, exactly the skills that must be identified during diagnosis.